'Give the money back now' - Trump wants $9 million returned

 We did some research on the contract and a report said "the contract was actually paid to a wholly separate subsidiary of the broader Reuters conglomerate, Thomson Reuters Special Services.
 This subsidiary describes itself as a “trusted leader in delivering scalable solutions to governments and global institutions” through data analysis and risk mitigation.
 The company operates independently from the news agency and is similar in scope and mission to organizations like LexisNexis."

 So perhaps it wasn't used in the way that was presented, but it's possible there's other information.
-The story we read further said the following:
+The story we read said this, and you can go there for more information if you like: